 This fight is directly after defeating Radagon of the Golden Order.
 The Elden Beast is the true form of the Elden Ring, taking on the appearance of a sea creature wielding a giant sword.
 This monster has several attacks, almost no weaknesses, and can wipe players out with one hit extremely easily.

 Here are some tips on how to get past the Elden Beast.

-Beating the Elden Beast
+How to beat the Elden Beast

+Now, it’s time to get into the Elden Beast’s attacks.
 At the beginning of the fight, there is one solid opportunity to get in a few hits.
 The Elden Beast will always start the fight by spewing yellow breath right at the player.
 But if players maneuver themselves around the boss during this animation, they can get a few free hits in before the next attack.

 In addition to the grab attack, the boss will also swipe at players with its sword or body at random times.
 Players simply need to learn what to watch for to avoid these attacks while up close and personal with the boss.

 The last close-range attack the Elden Beast has is a purple cloud of death.
 If players see this cloud, they need to run far and fast.
 This cloud explodes after a few seconds of being in the air, causing massive AoE damage to any player close to it.
 The Elden Beast can either shoot this at the player from afar or spew it over them at close range.
 Dodging and running is the best way to avoid it.

 For longer-range attacks, the Elden Beast likes to get creative and even more lethal.
 This is where the boss can one-shot players if they’re not careful.